 The first thing I would do is arrive early at the beam location before the beam shows up and take some test exposures.
 Select the best exposure as your starting exposure for your photographs when the beam shows up.
 When photographing the beams, the bright beam will actually will move along the floor during a very long exposure, so this should be taken into consideration when determining your exposure length (shutter speed).
 I would try to keep your beam exposures 20 seconds or less.
 The reason is that you are not only photographing the light beam but additionally you are photographing the dust particles suspending or floating in the beam after you throw sand into the beam light.
 Most of those particles will have fallen down after about 20 - 30 seconds.
 I would try different exposure times and after reviewing the results with your digital camera, make future exposures adjustments based on your results from the previous beam exposures.

-Also your beam exposure may differ based on how much sand you throw up into the area that actually hits the beam area.
+Also your beam exposure may differ based on how much sand you throw up into the area that hits the beam area.
 Since the beam will probably come down at an angle, I suggest you have two people coordinate the sand throwing with one hitting the upper half of the beam and the second the lower half of the beam for best coverage.
-You want to make sure the sand that immediately falls down does not hit you, the other photographers or any camera equipment.
+You want to make sure the sand that immediately falls does not hit you, the other photographers, or any camera equipment.
 Since the beam does not last that long, I would be ready to make as many exposures as possible to maximize your chances of getting a good image.
-This will involve coordinating with the other photographers, going through the process of throwing sand, running back to your camera to get out of the way of other people shots and taking your own photographs.
+This will involve coordinating with the other photographers, going through the process of throwing sand, running back to your camera to get out of the way of other people's shots, and taking your own photographs.
 This process can be repeated for as long as the beam is still in a good position for it to be photographed.

 When I see many Antelope Canyon beam photographs, the beam area that hits the sand is usually 2-3 stops overexposed which causes the detail in the sand to not show up at the area where the beam hits the sand.
 One option you have is to try is taking a second exposure right after each beam shot with a faster shutter speed while keeping your F-stop the same making an exposure just for the beam area in the sand.
 This will give you detail in the sand and you have the option to later merge the two images together.